ChrisAspden/DragonSlayer/README.md

 I have created a number of game mechanics to add some complexity (armour debuffs, excecute moves, healing spells).

-The game finishes when iether you or the dragon die.
+The game finishes when either you or the dragon die.